zander-raycraft/zander-raycraft/README.md

 <h2>🔭 Personal projects currently working on:</h2>

-- Application for parsing and summarizing academic papers utilizing ML
+- Webapp for tracking mental health and using ML to preovide a workout plan/give tips for improving mental health based on users input

 - ML application for analyzing real estate deals and predicting future profitability